 Part of learning how to deal with an elderly parent requires an adult caregiver to develop effective communication skills.
 Parents living with mobility limitations and coping with the impact of advanced age need to be treated with tremendous amounts of respect, patience and understanding.

-When caregivers make the extra effort to understand why their elderly parent communicates in a certain way, or why they may be stubborn about particular issues and seem to dwell on the past, the nature of their relationship with their parent can vastly improve.
+When caregivers make the extra effort to understand why an elderly parent communicates in a certain way, or why they may be stubborn about particular issues and seem to dwell on the past, the nature of their relationship with their parent can vastly improve.

-- Caregivers need to listen carefully for the truth behind what their elderly parent is communicating.
+Listen Actively — Caregivers need to listen carefully for the truth behind what their elderly parent is communicating.
 To better understand what's going on, a caregiver might try to reflect on what it must be like to live with failing health, to lose friends to illness and to depend on one's children for personal care.

 Caregivers might assist their parents by gathering information on mobility assistive equipment.
 A power wheelchair, mobility scooter, or other similar device, might give an elderly parent the added boost needed to feel capable, active and less of a burden on others.

-Solie, David.
+1Morris, Virginia.
+“How to Care for Aging Parents “ (Workman Publishing Company, 2004); Rhodes, Linda.
+“The Essential Guide to Caring for Aging Parents” ( ALPHA, 2012); Solie, David.
 MS, PA, “How to Say It to Seniors: Closing the Communication Gap with Our Elders” (Prentice Hall Press, 2004)